czgaming94/neon/docs/Dropdown.md

 ##### :getOpacity()
 > Get the opacity of the current element
 ##### :addOption(string option)
-> Add an option to the list of options availabe on your checkbox.
+> Add an option to the list of options availabe on your Dropdown.
 ##### :removeOption(string option)
-> Remove an option from the current checkbox.
+> Remove an option from the current Dropdown.
 ##### :setOptionColor(table color)
-> Set the option color of the current checkbox.
+> Set the option color of the current Dropdown.
 ##### :getOptionColor()
-> Get the option color of the current checkbox.
+> Get the option color of the current Dropdown.
 ##### :setOptionPadding(table padding) [top, right, bottom, left]
-> Set the padding for the current checkbox options.
+> Set the padding for the current Dropdown options.
 ##### :setOptionPaddingBottom(number padding)
 > Set the bottom padding
 ##### :setOptionPaddingLeft(number padding)